+1.1.
+The Purposes of Quality Assurance 3

 1.2.
-Key Actors/stakeholders in Quality Assurance Implementation
+Key Actors/stakeholders in Quality Assurance 2

+Implementation 3

 1. Introduction

 The American Society for Quality (ASQ) defines quality assurance as "part of quality management focused on providing confidence that quality requirements will be fulfilled."
 According to ASQ, "the confidence provided by quality assurance is twofold - internally to management and externally to customers, government agencies, regulators, certifiers, and third parties.
 ASQ's alternate definition for quality assurance is "all the planned and systematic activities implemented within the quality system that can be demonstrated to provide confidence that a product or service will fulfil requirements for quality."